psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 ```bash
 elk@stack:~$ sudo systemctl enable elasticsearch
 ```
-To see if Elasticsearch has been started as it should, your curl output will look something like this:
+To see if Elasticsearch has been started as it should, your `curl` output should look something like this:
 ```bash
 elk@stack:~$ curl -X GET http://localhost:9200
 {